midun18/SudokuSolver/README.md

 # SudokuSolver
-A Sudoku Solver application developed using C program
+Sudo-Solver, an application developed in C, which solves any given Sudoku problem using  Backtracking technique to fill in the missing numbers and solve the puzzle.

+This is done during my 1st Semester.